teddykr08/scaffold/PASTE_THIS_IN_SUPABASE.md

 1. Create new user in Supabase Auth
 2. Wait 2-3 seconds
 3. Check `apps` table - should see 3 default apps
-4. Check `global_fields` table - should see fields for each app
+4. Check `task_fields` table - should see fields for each app
 5. Check `prompt_templates` table - should see templates

 ---